In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Save your work.

-Semarchy xDM gives you the flexibility to control exactly which rules should apply when users are authoring data using a Stepper.
+Semarchy xDM gives you the flexibility to control exactly which rules should apply when users are authoring data using a stepper.

-Modify the EmployeeForm
+Modify the EmployeeForm form

-You will now modify the EmployeeForm to add the enriched phone attributes and reorganize the form fields.
+You will now modify the EmployeeForm form to add the enriched phone attributes and reorganize the form fields.

 1. Select the Phone attribute in the form's tree view, and then use the Move Up button to move this attribute between LastName and Salutation.

-1. Drag and drop the selected attributes to the Form's tree view between Phone and Salutation:
+1. Drag and drop the selected attributes to the form's tree view between Phone and Salutation.

-1. Make the EnrichedPhone_EnrichedPhone attribute read-only:
+1. Make the EnrichedPhone_Country attribute read-only:

 1. Save your work.